-Sleyker is involved in organizations such as Habitat for Humanity (treasurer), Distributive Education Clubs of America (VP), Latin American Student Organization and Delta Sigma Pi (Vice President of Scholarship and Awards).
+Sleyker is involved in organizations including Habitat for Humanity (treasurer), DECA (Distributive Education Clubs of America) (vice president), Latin American Student Organization and Delta Sigma Pi (vice president of scholarship and awards).

-Sleyker works as a Chief of Staff for student workers in the Center for Diversity and Inclusion.
+Sleyker works as the chief of staff for student workers in the Center for Diversity and Inclusion.

 Sleyker landed an internship with Ernst & Young, one of the top four accounting firms in the world.